paulBit3/blogApi_v1/README.md

 ------
 Satisfied these requirements:
 ---
-1- User login or Create an account to login
+- User login or Create an account to login
-2- User Create, Update, View, and  Delete a post
+- User Create, Update, View, and  Delete a post
-3- User Logout
+- User Logout
-4- APP display blog post created by user
+- APP display blog post created by user
-5-User can see blogs post on an index html page as well  by navigating to  http://127.0.0.1:8000 6-Documented and tested using Swagger
+-User can see blogs post on an index html page as well  by navigating to  http://127.0.0.1:8000 -Documented and tested using Swagger

 You can download it to your local or clone it  ```git clone: https://github.com/paulBit3/blogApi_v1.git```